JeroenMols/jeroenmols.github.io/jekyll-code/blog/_posts/2019-09-12-featureflagsarchitecture.md

 This interface will have several implementations with different priorities attached to it so that they can override each other. (more on that later)

-Note how implementations don't need to provide a value for every `Feature`!
+Note how implementations don't need to provide a value for every `Feature` thanks to the `hasFeature()` method!
 This has two benefits:

-- you don't accidentally rely on build-in defaults of the feature flag tool you are using (e.g. Firebase remote config returns false when it doesn't have a value)
+- you can prevent accidentally relying on build-in defaults of the feature flag tool you are using by requiring an explicit opt-in for that tool (e.g. Firebase remote config returns false when it doesn't have a value)
 - you can have a chain of providers (e.g. we can have a feature flag that is only locally available, not remotely).

 The `RuntimeBehavior` links all `FeatureFlagProviders` together and exposes the API that should be used from within the application: